 Most people don’t realise it, but laughter offers a variety of benefits to your physical and mental health.
 Not only can a good laugh make you feel better, but it can also set the tone for the rest of your day.

 Keep your mobile device in another room when you go to bed

 Stay away from the screen an hour before bed for a more peaceful rest.

 Put on a playlist of your favourite jams and pump them up in the car, at home while you are making dinner, or when you are commuting to work.

 These days, it’s easy to rush eating so we can work and do more.
 This prevents us from enjoying our food.
 Instead of rushing your meals, try eating more mindfully and taking the time to really enjoy your food.
 Your mind and body might thank you.

 If you’re like most people, you may have things about yourself that you find difficult to accept.
 Today, practice just loving yourself for exactly who you are, and appreciate the fact that everything about you is what makes you you.

 Share a text with your loved ones

 Send out a message to your family or friends telling them how much you love and appreciate them.

 As you can see, there are many ways to take care of yourself and improve your wellbeing.
-And if you want to grow and develop yourself even further, why not consider some personal counselling?
+And if you want to grow and develop yourself even further, why not consider some online counselling or personal counselling?
 Our psychologists and staff at CFHP are here to help you achieve your personal development goals.